Gazumping is one of the more controversial aspects of the home buying process. Think of it as the pariah of the property

 Equally, if a selling agent does not keep to this, they may be in breach of Ombudsman rules, depending on which scheme they belong to.

 Take out gazumping insurance

-You can also take out home buyer protection insurance to protect you if you’re gazumped.
+Taking out home buyer protection insurance will protect you against gazumping.

 This often covers any house survey fees, legal fees and other associated costs you may have paid out during the process.

 While this is an additional expense, you may decide it’s money well spent, particularly if you have had to compete with other buyers to buy the property.